Combat Inflation with Budget Strategies for Retirement

 Need help?
 Download the free income planning worksheet from Penny Lane Financial.
 It’s designed to help you map out income sources and expenses, including how they may change over time.

-2. Consider Inflation-Protected Annuities
+2. Explore Inflation-Protected Annuities

-3. Don’t Wait to Plan Income
+3. Don’t Delay Income Planning

-4. Separate Fixed vs. Flexible Expenses
+4. Distinguish Fixed vs. Flexible Expenses

 Comments